TedGoas/Dante/src/work/2020-01-01-stack-overflow.md

 ---
 title: Stack Overflow
 body_class: work
-excerpt: I worked on Stack Overflow’s private Q7A products, our design system, and lots of other stuff.
+excerpt: I worked on Stack Overflow’s private Q&A products, our design system, and lots of other stuff.
 thumb: /assets/img/stackoverflow/thumb-lg.jpg
 featured_image: /assets/img/stackoverflow/thumb-sm.jpg
 highlightjs: true
 year: 2016 - 2020
 ---

 I joined Stack Overflow in 2016 as a product designer on their Teams and Enterprise products.
-Additionally made significant contributions to Documentation (sunset), Stack’s design system, and various email marketing projects.
+I also made significant contributions to Documentation (sunset), the company's design system, and various email marketing projects.

 ## Enterprise